Tomvl117/cellstitch-cuda/README.md

     Default False
 * **output_path**: Set to None to write to the input file location (if provided).
 Ignored of output_masks is False.
     Default None
-* **stitch_method**: "iou" for Cellpose IoU stitching, or "cellstitch" for CellStitch stitching.
-    Default "cellstitch"
 * **seg_mode**: Instanseg segmentation mode: "nuclei" to only return nuclear masks, "cells" to return all the cell masks (including those without nuclei), or "nuclei_cells", which returns only cells with detected nuclei.
     Default "nuclei_cells"